 Platt reviews old stories for sources he’s used in the past, uses SheSource to find new sources, and regularly attends local nonprofit and community events to increase his network of contacts.
 He also asks sources for their personal backstory: how they became interested in the topic at hand.
 This approach, he says, can yield new stories or vastly different perspectives on the same story.

 Relying heavily on past media coverage to find expert sources can perpetuate the exclusion of underrepresented groups.
 Breaking out of that mold requires casting a wider net and searching more systematically for sources.
 Organizations that serve underrepresented communities can be good conduits to diverse sources for some kinds of stories.
-Sarah Gustavus, a radio producer in New Mexico, reaches out to professional groups such as the Hispano Chamber of Commerce, Native Pubic Media, and minority student science groups and their advisers at the local university.
+Sarah Gustavus, a radio producer in New Mexico, reaches out to professional groups such as the Hispano Chamber of Commerce, Native Public Media, and minority student science groups and their advisors at the local university.
 She cultivates relationships with journalists who are from local communities and are able to give her tips or help make connections in communities where she has less access.

 Dasgupta recommends searching top scientific journals, databases, and university departments of the fields you report on to find new voices.
 Add the new people to your contact list for future stories and consider doing informational phone interviews to find out more about them and their research.